 illustrate the qualitative role of the parameter $\beta$.
 For $\beta=0$, the dynamics corresponds to classical fractional subdiffusion of order $\alpha$.
 For $\beta=1$, the symbol

 suggests a competition between fractional and first-order behavior, with a crossover between low- and high-frequency regimes.

-In this case, the standard Bernstein product mechanism fails (Proposition~\ref{prop:h_not_cm} and Corollary~\ref{cor:Phi_not_Bernstein_mechanism}), yet the evolution problem remains well posed.
+In this case, $\beta=1$ lies at the endpoint of the Bernstein range (Theorem~\ref{thm:Phi_BF_beta_le_1}).
+The standard Bernstein product mechanism still fails (Proposition~\ref{prop:h_not_cm} and Corollary~\ref{cor:Phi_not_Bernstein_mechanism}), yet the evolution problem remains well posed.
 From a qualitative viewpoint, one expects: \begin{itemize} \item diffusion slower than the classical heat equation due to the presence of memory, but potentially faster than in the pure Caputo case ($\beta=0$); \item a regularized memory effect, without artificial saturation, while preserving a Volterra convolution structure; \item intermediate decay rates for the energy $\|u(\cdot,t)\|_{L^2(\Omega)}^2$ between the Caputo subdiffusive regime and the standard parabolic case. \end{itemize} The $W$-fractional diffusion model therefore provides a flexible framework for exploring memory effects that interpolate between fractional and classical diffusion while remaining compatible with resolvent-based operator theory.

 \begin{remark}[Spectral interpretation and modal behavior] Let $(\lambda_k,\varphi_k)_{k\ge1}$ denote the eigenpairs of the Dirichlet Laplacian $-\Delta$ on $\Omega$, with $0<\lambda_1\le\lambda_2\le\cdots$ and $\{\varphi_k\}$ forming an orthonormal basis of $L^2(\Omega)$.
 Formally expanding the solution of \eqref{eq:W-diffusion} as